When kids enjoy what they’re playing, everything changes.

 Repertoire

-Most students quit piano for two reasons: they lose interest in the music or find the learning process frustrating.
+Most students don’t quit piano because they lack ability.
+They lose interest when the music stops engaging them, or when the learning process becomes frustrating.

 Artistry

-Many students develop a familiar “piano lesson” sound—careful, rigid, shaped more by physical tension than musical intention.
+Many students develop a familiar “piano lesson” sound.
+Careful, rigid, and more mechanical than musical.

-From the first lesson, I prioritize natural physical movement and musical intention.
-Rather than a one-size-fits-all approach, I work with each student’s individual tendencies to develop technique that feels efficient, comfortable, and sustainable.
+From the very first lesson, I focus on natural physical movement and clear musical intention.
+Rather than forcing a one-size-fits-all approach, I work with each student’s individual tendencies to build technique that feels efficient, comfortable, and sustainable.

 Premium instruction at home.
 No traffic, no waiting rooms—just focused learning in a familiar environment.